rapidsai/cudf/docs/cudf/source/developer_guide/ARCHITECTURE.md

 `BaseIndex`, meanwhile, is essentially an abstract base class encoding the `pandas.Index` API.
 Various subclasses of `BaseIndex` implement this API in specific ways depending on their underlying data.
+For example, `RangeIndex` avoids actually materializing a column, while a `MultiIndex` contains _multiple_ columns.
-Most indexes consist of a single column (of e.g. strings), but `RangeIndex` and `MultiIndex` are clear exceptions.
+Most other index classes consist of a single column of a given type, e.g. strings or datetimes.
 As a result, using a single abstract parent provides the flexibility we need to support these different types.

 With those preliminaries out of the way, let's dive in a little bit deeper.